Chillu1/ModiBuff/README.md

 Effects can store meta effects, that will manipulate the effect values with optional conditions.
 Meta effects, just like normal effects, are user-generated.
 Note that meta-effect can't have **mutable** state.
 Any mutable state should be stored in the effect itself or on the unit.
-Effects support many meta effects after each other.
+Effects support using many meta effects after each other.
 Allowing for very complex interactions.

-This example scales our 5 damage value based on the source unit's health times some multiplier.
+This example scales our 5 damage value based on the source unit's health multiplied by it.

 ```csharp
 Add("InitDamageValueBasedOnHealthMeta")